 Canada - Pakistan Relations

-Canada pursues a broad range of interests in its bilateral relations with Pakistan.
-Major points of mutual interest include people-to-people links, governance and democracy, human rights, climate change, development cooperation, regional security and defence, transnational crime, and trade and investment.
+Canada pursues a broad range of interests in its bilateral relations with Pakistan, including people-to-people links, governance and democracy, human rights, climate change, development assistance, regional security and defence, transnational crime, and trade and investment.

-Both countries also participate actively on the international stage as members of the United Nations, including through the Conference of Parties for the Framework Convention on Climate Change.
+Both countries also participate actively on the international stage as members of the United Nations.
 Both have a long history of significant contributions to peacekeeping.
-Canada and Pakistan are also members of the Commonwealth, the Heart of Asia Istanbul Process related to security in Afghanistan and the wider region, and the Malta Process related to international child abductions.
+Canada and Pakistan are also members of the Commonwealth, the Heart of Asia-Istanbul Process related to security in Afghanistan and the wider region, and the Malta Process related to international child abductions.

-More broadly, Canada encourages all countries to promote and protect human rights and appreciates ongoing and open dialogue with Pakistan on human rights, including the rights of women and of religious minorities, in a spirit of mutual respect.
+More broadly, Canada encourages all countries to promote and protect human rights.
+Canada appreciates ongoing and open dialogue with Pakistan on human rights, including the rights of women and of religious minorities, in a spirit of mutual respect.

-Canada works bilaterally and multilaterally to address the global threat of terrorism, ensuring that Canadian interests and values are reflected internationally and enhancing the security of Canadians both at home and abroad.
+Canada works bilaterally and multilaterally to address the global threat of terrorism.
+It strives to ensure that Canadian interests and values are reflected internationally and to enhance the security of Canadians both at home and abroad.
 The Government of Canada condemns terrorist violence in Pakistan, which continues to claim the lives of innocent women, men and children, and recognizes Pakistan’s significant efforts to combat terrorism.
-Canada encourages Pakistan to continue its efforts to address its security challenges, in accordance with the rule of law and respect for human rights.
+Canada encourages Pakistan to continue its efforts to address all of its security challenges, in accordance with the rule of law and respect for human rights.

 Pakistan and Canada share over 60 years of development cooperation.
-The priorities for the bilateral development program are based on Pakistan’s development priorities and Canada’s comparative advantage.
-Global Affairs Canada is focused on women’s economic empowerment, advancing democracy, polio eradication, and education (teacher training).
-Additional project funding in Pakistan has come from the International Development Research Centre.
-The Canada Fund for Local Initiatives provides direct funding assistance for small projects to local non-governmental organizations and, in exceptional cases, international NGOs and government institutions.
+The priorities for the bilateral international assistance program are based on Pakistan’s development priorities and Canada’s comparative advantage in line with its Feminist International Assistance Policy.
+Global Affairs Canada is focused on gender equality, women’s rights, women’s economic empowerment, women’s political participation, polio eradication, and education (teacher training).
+Canada’s development assistance to Pakistan also includes multilateral, partnership and humanitarian programming.
+Additionally, project funding in Pakistan has come from the International Development Research Centre.
+The Canada Fund for Local Initiatives provides direct funding assistance for small projects to local NGOs and, in exceptional cases, international NGOs and government institutions.

 - Date Modified: